genki/rosh/README.md

 # Rosh

 Rosh is roaming shell.
-It can automatically reconnect to the host with the remote GNU screen session.
+It can automatically reconnect to the host with the remote tmux or GNU screen session.

 ## Installation